-Our discussion and analysis of Lake Harris Community Development District, City of Leesburg, Florida ("District") provides a narrative overview of the District's financial activities for the period from inception April 25, 2022 to September 30, 2022.
+Our discussion and analysis of Lake Harris Community Development District, City of Leesburg, Florida ("District") provides a narrative overview of the District's financial activities for the fiscal year ended September 30, 2024.
 Please read it in conjunction with the District's Independent Auditor's Report, basic financial statements, accompanying notes and supplementary information to the basic financial statements.